dribnet/purvs/README.md

 ### Times of Life

-This is y final Clock.
-I had a few issues getting it working and a few missing files but I got there in the end with a little help.
+This is my sketch, I was inspired by Golan Levin's clock and th time turner in Harry Potter